National Network for Interoperability

 Mapping critical freight and passenger rail corridors

-As part of this, the NTC is progressing changes to the Rail Safety National Law (RSNL) regulations.
-These will require rail transport operators on the NNI to consider national interoperability and include an Interoperability Management Plan in their Safety Management System when planning operational changes.
+This includes changes to Rail Safety National Law (RSNL) regulations which require rail transport operators on the NNI to consider national interoperability when planning changes to their railway operations.

 How to participate